Bound entangled singlet-like states for quantum metrology: Algorithm maximizing the quantum Fisher information in Ref. finds states in the family

 (i) We set $\varrho=\varrho_A.$ (ii) We generate random $\mathcal K_1$ and $\mathcal K_2$ fulfilling Eq.~\eqref{eq:Kcond}, and compute

 where $T$ is some constant. (iii) If

 where $||A||$ is a norm, then we set $\varrho=\varrho'.$ (iv) We go back to step (ii).

 We find the $4\times 4$ states found by the algorithm in Ref.~\cite{Toth18}, can be transformed to the $4\times 4$ members of the $\rhopptfirst$ family or those of the $\rhopptsecond$ family.
-In particular, if we iterate the search algorithm for few steps, it might find a state equivalent to $\rhopptfirst$.
+In particular, if we iterate the search algorithm for a few steps, it might find a state equivalent to $\rhopptfirst$.
 If we iterate further, it finds a state equivalent to $\rhopptsecond,$ which has a higher rank.
 We could also show that the $6\times 6$ states found numerically can be converted to the $6\times 6$ member of the $\rhopptsecond$ family.

 For larger system sizes, such a search is difficult to carry out.
 Even in this case, based on extensive numerics, we can see that the states in the $\rhopptsecond$ family are fixed points of the algorithm maximizing the quantum Fisher information presented in Ref.~\cite{Toth18}.
 If we start out from these states, the algorithm will not change the state.
 If we disturb the state by a small amount of added noise, the algorithm will end up in a state that is close to the original state.
 On the other hand, if we start out from a state in the $\rhopptfirst$ family, then the algorithm will leave the state and end up in a state of the $\rhopptsecond$ family.
 The algorithm prefers $\rhopptsecond$ possibly as it has a higher rank than $\rhopptfirst.$ Additional constraints (e.g., rank-constraints) might be used to force the algorithm to settle in states of the $\rhopptfirst$ family.
+In Sec.~\ref{sec:GenHam}, we find that there are Hamiltonians for which $\rhopptfirst$ is optimal from the point of view of metrological gain, while $\rhopptsecond$ is not optimal.